datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 # Troubleshooting

-## Your GitHub organization isn't listed
+## Your GitHub organization isn't listed while creating an Ambassador Cloud organization

 Ambassador Cloud needs access granted to your GitHub organization as a third-party OAuth app.
 If an organization isn't listed during login then the correct access has not been granted.

 The quickest way to resolve this is to go to the **Github menu** → **Settings** → **Applications** → **Authorized OAuth Apps** → **Ambassador Labs**.
 An organization owner will have a **Grant** button, anyone not an owner will have **Request** which sends an email to the owner.
 If an access request has been denied in the past the user will not see the **Request** button, they will have to reach out to the owner.